rvion/CushyStudio/README.md

 <tr>
 <td>

--   Simple and non technical `Actions`
+-   Non technical `Actions` interfaces

     -   per use-case UI
     -   simple widgets

+-   `Fast` Previews, `Real Time` feedback

+    -   interractive at it's core
+    -   real-time actions with continuous generations

+-   `Built-in` commodiities

-    -
+    -   `Image` and `Mask` editors
+    -   `modular layout` to keep every creative tool at hand

 </td>
 <td>

+-   🚀 The most `Practical` toolset to build actions

+    -   Pre-configured ecosystem,
+    -   NO INSTALL, NO SETUP
+    -   great way to learn Stable Diffusion concepts
--   a full Action creation SDK
+    -   a full `typescript Action SDK` + compiler to go further

+-   🧠 `ComfyUI` engine At it's core

--   Deep integration with ComfyUI graph editor
+    -   deep integration with ComfyUI Graph
--   a powerful **action publishing**
+    -   a well-though interface to explore and play with nodes

+-   💪 from 0 to 100 in no time

+    -   get started with automatic conversion of ComfyUI workflows to Actions
+    -   grow your set of prefabs, like sub-workflows, but on steroids
+    -   modularize your work
+    -   share it with the world

 </td>
 </tr>